Tim Farron: 2010–2015

-In the 2010 general election, Farron achieved an 11.1% swing from the Conservatives, winning by a majority of 12,264 in his historically Conservative seat.
+At the 2010 general election, Farron was re-elected, increasing his share of the vote to 60% and increasing his majority to 12,264.
 This result was against the run of the rest of the party, making Westmorland and Lonsdale one of the few Liberal Democrat strongholds.

 On 27 May 2010, Farron stood for the position of Deputy Leader of the Liberal Democrats, made vacant by the resignation of Vince Cable.
 On 9 June, Farron lost the competition to the former party President, Simon Hughes.
 Hughes won by 20 votes; having had 38 nominations from the parliamentary party, compared to Farron's 18.

 On 16 September 2010, Farron stood for the position of President of the Liberal Democrats following Baroness Scott's decision not to seek re-election.
 He won the election with 53% of the vote, beating fellow candidate Susan Kramer on 47%.

 In March 2012, Farron was one of three MPs who signed a letter sent to the Advertising Standards Authority, criticising their recent decision to stop the Christian group "Healing on the Streets of Bath" from making explicit claims that prayer can heal.
 The letter called for the ASA to provide indisputable scientific evidence that faith healing did not work; Farron subsequently admitted that the letter was not "well-worded" and that he should not have signed it "as it was written".

-Farron was one of only eight Liberal Democrats elected nationwide at the 2015 general election.
-He was considered a favourite to succeed Nick Clegg as Leader of the Liberal Democrats.
+Farron was re-elected at the 2015 general election with a decreased vote share of 51.5% and a decreased majority of 8,949.
+After the election, he was considered a favourite to succeed Nick Clegg as Leader of the Liberal Democrats.

 Leadership of the Liberal Democrats

-In May 2015, Farron confirmed his bid for the Liberal Democrat leadership on BBC Radio 4.
+In May 2015, Farron confirmed his candidacy for the 2015 Liberal Democrats leadership election on BBC Radio 4.
 On 16 July he won the leadership election with 56.5% of the vote, ahead of Norman Lamb who achieved 43.5%.

-Farron's first speech at the Liberal Democrat September 2015 Conference in Bournemouth was praised in the press.
+Farron's first speech at the September 2015 Liberal Democrat Conference in Bournemouth was praised in the press.

-At the 2017 General Election, Farron narrowly retained his seat with an 8.4% swing to the Conservatives and a majority reduced to 1.5%, while the Liberal Democrats as a whole increased their seats from nine to twelve, although with a reduced overall share of the vote.
-Farron stated he would step down as party leader following the election, stating that he had become "torn between living as a faithful Christian and serving as a political leader".
+At the 2017 general election, Farron was again re-elected, decreasing his share of the vote to 45.8% and seeing his majority cut to just 777.
+He stated he would step down as party leader following the election, stating that he had become "torn between living as a faithful Christian and serving as a political leader".
 He remained in office until the unopposed election of Vince Cable as party leader.

+Career after party leadership

+Farron was again re-elected at the 2019 general election, increasing his share of the vote to 48.9% and increasing his majority to 1,934.

+At the 2024 general election, Farron was again re-elected with an increased vote share of 62.7% and an increased majority of 21,472.
+He received 31,061 votes, the highest number of any candidate in the election.